simonchatts/focusmate/README.md

 ## Deployment with NixOS

-The easiest way to deploy is with NixOS: just add the `module.nix` from this repo to your `imports`, and then specify:
+The easiest way to deploy is with NixOS: just add flake overlay and nixosModule, and then specify:

 ```nix
   services.focusmate-notify = {